Brownie Mix in a Jar makes for a perfect teacher or neighbor gift.

 Sprinkles: Include a festive container of sprinkles for a holiday brownie flare.

-2. Mix well and Spread into greased 8 inch square baking pan.
+- Spread batter into a greased 8-inch square baking pan.

 Free Printable Labels and Instructions